Ramseyous0109/Air-3DT/README.md

 # Air-3DT
-Source code and data for the paper: Air-3DT: A Dataset for UAV-based 3D Object Detection and Tracking
+Source code and data for the paper: Air-3DT: A Dataset for UAV-based Indoor 3D Object Detection and Tracking Coming Soon...